Board of Directors

 The chairman and the CEO establish meeting agendas to ensure adequate coverage of key issues during the year.
 The directors generally receive materials for board meetings seven days in advance of the meeting, except in the case of special meetings for which the time period may be shorter due to the urgency of the matter to be considered.

-Executives and other senior employees regularly attend board meetings and are also available to be contacted by directors between meetings.
+Leadership Team members and other senior employees regularly attend board meetings and are also available to be contacted by directors between meetings.
 The board and its committees also meet regularly in executive session, presided over by the chairman, without the CEO or other management present.
 Such sessions, in particular, deal with management performance and remuneration issues, board performance evaluation issues, and discussions with the general manager group risk and audit and external auditors to promote a robust independent audit process.

 Attendance at board and committee meetings